rodarima/sa/proj/README.md

 ### Speedup

-The speedup measured using both metrics (time and speed), and shown as the number of GPUS grow, in the three models:
+The speedup measured using both metrics (speed and wall time), and shown as the number of GPUS grow, in the three models:

 ![Speedup plot for `resnet_v2_101`](fig/resnet_v2_101.png)